 “Ice baths are much more applicable in sports rehabilitation versus a recovery method for traditional strength training sessions,” Dr. Masi adds.

-While there is a lot of buzz around cold water therapy in the fitness industry, there are studies that support Dr. Masi’s claims.
-A 2012 random control trial published in the European Journal of Applied Physiology2 found that cold water immersion can help reduce the perception of muscle soreness, but that same study notes that results are rather unclear on actual muscle recovery.
+While there is a lot of buzz around cold plunge benefits, studies support Dr. Masi’s claims.
+A 2012 randomized controlled trial published in the European Journal of Applied Physiology2 found that cold water immersion can help reduce the perception of muscle soreness, but that same study notes that results are rather unclear on actual muscle recovery.

-In a 2018 review published in Frontiers in Physiology3, researchers discuss that massage is one of the most effective tools for reducing inflammation from workouts and delayed onset muscle soreness (DOMS).
-The same review notes that perceived fatigue can be effectively managed using compression techniques or cold water immersion.
+In a 2018 review published in Frontiers in Physiology3, researchers note that massage is one of the most effective tools for reducing inflammation from workouts and delayed onset muscle soreness (DOMS).
+The same review notes that perceived fatigue can be effectively managed with compression techniques or cold water immersion.

 In a more recent 2022 study published by Sports Medicine4, researchers found that submerging in water with cold temperatures after high-intensity workouts was more effective in reducing muscle soreness than after eccentric workouts (like hypertrophy and bodybuilding-style training).
 This study supports Dr. Masi’s earlier statement that cold plunge therapy techniques may offer more benefits to athletes than the average home gym owner.